 Investment in subsidiaries is tested for impairment whenever there is objective evidence or indication that these assets may be impaired.
 Judgment is required to determine if any such indication exists, based on the evaluation of both internal and external sources of information.
 If any such indication exists, management assesses the recoverable amount of the investment in subsidiaries based on the fair value less cost to sell which approximates the extent of the net assets held by the subsidiaries at the end of the reporting period.
-If the recoverable amount of the investment in a subsidiary is less than its carrying amount, an impairment loss is recognised in profit or loss to reduce the carrying amount of the investment in subsidiaries.
-For the financial year ended 31 December 2020, an impairment loss of RM1,123,848 (2019: RM Nil) was recognised in profit or loss to write down a subsidiary to its recoverable amount.
+If the recoverable amount of the investment in subsidiaries is less than its carrying amount, an impairment loss is recognised in profit or loss to reduce the carrying amount of the investment in subsidiaries.
+An impairment loss of RM20,593,745 (2020: RM1,123,848) was recognised in profit or loss to write down the subsidiaries to their recoverable amount.